JessicaMulein/JessicaMulein/README.md

 - **Opus-Level Contributor:** Architect of the **BrightChain** decentralized filesystem and zero-knowledge application platform.
 - **Multidisciplinary Creative:** Musician, composer, and writer with a focus on high-integrity digital ecosystems.

+I'm building on borrowed time.
+I have incurable cancer — and while that's not the defining fact of my life, it does sharpen the focus.
+BrightChain is a 20-year vision, and I intend to see it through as far as I can.
+If my work resonates with you, now is the time to [get involved](https://github.brightchain.org).
+If you want to pick my brain, reach out.
+And if you're moved to do something beyond code, consider supporting the [American Cancer Society](https://donate.cancer.org/).

 ---

 ### 🔭 The Mission: Foundational Sovereignty